Receiving a diagnosis

 - the mother having an accident or illness during pregnancy,

-- a genetic problem developing during pregnancy.
+- a genetic problem detected or suspected during pregnancy.

 As well as regular antenatal checkups and ultrasounds, some women will be offered other tests during their pregnancy if there are concerns about their baby's development.